Login

 The virtual augmented reality Pantheon: Living Roots is available to visitors in the National Museum in Your Pocket mobile app.
 Thanks to the cooperation with Česká spořitelna and the use of modern technologies, it brings a unique experience that connects the past with the present.
 Through the app, you will be transported into an augmented reality within the premises of the Pantheon of the National Museum, which will introduce you to important personalities of Czech history and allow you to experience a new dimension of a visit to the National Museum.
 When you enter the Pantheon, open the app and point your mobile device at any point in the Pantheon, you will see an augmented reality of the Pantheon dominated by a mature tree that represents the key historical stories of the Czech Republic: the Story of Truth, the Story of Women, the Story of Money, the Story of Science, the Story of the Homeland.
 These gradually unfold before you in the form of spoken word and text as you move through the Pantheon.
 The app also displays, in augmented reality, the Pantheon's various personalities as you point your phone at one of them.

 We recommend purchasing a timed ticket to the Children's Museum on-line (in order to reserve a time slot).
-Tickets to the Museum Complex can also be purchased in mobile app, self-service ticket machine or at the box office in the Historical or New Building.

 The e-ticket is valid for 30 days from the day of purchase for a one time entry.

-Free admission (tickets only available at the box office): children from children’s homes or SOS children’s villages; holders of disability cards and people accompanying them; holders of cards: ICOM, the National Museum Society, employee of a contributory organization of the Ministry of Culture of the Czech Republic (for cardholders only)
+Free (tickets available only at the box office upon presentation of ID): children from children’s homes or SOS children’s villages; persons with severe disabilities (with valid disability ID), for those requiring a personal assistant, admission is free for both the visitor and one accompanying person; holders of cards: ICOM, Prague Card – CoolPass, the National Museum Society, employee of a contributory organization of the Ministry of Culture of the Czech Republic (for cardholders only)

 Photography and filming for non-commercial purposes and without the use of flash and tripod included in the ticket price.